sigrunixia/Granite/docs/Adding-animation-to-plugin-source.md

 ### Animation Map

 Then further down, define the animation map.
+This is where you will tell Granite what animation to use for each emote.

 **Before**: